HSR-Stud/AdvContr/README.md

 RegT4
 =====

-Regelungstechnik 4 bei Markus Kottmann
+Regelungstechnik 4 bei Markus Kottmann 2008.

+See CONTRIBUTORS.txt for author info and LICENSE.txt for licensing issues.